robomustib/gladia_batch_transcriber/README.md

 - **File is empty (0 Bytes)**	*Corrupt audio file.* Check the source file in audio_files.
 It might have been copied incorrectly.
 - **TimeoutError Processing took > 2 hours** *The file might be extremely large or the API is hanging.* Check your internet connection.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** License.
+**Note:** You are free to share and adapt the material for non-commercial purposes, provided you give appropriate credit.
+Commercial use is not permitted without prior consent.
+For details, see the [LICENSE](LICENSE) file.

+Copyright (c) 2025 Mustafa Bilgin

 ## Citation